-All the tests specified below shall be performed at ambient temperature.
-A check for valid BCH codes shall be performed throughout these tests, and any examples where the encoded BCH was not correct shall be specifically identified in the test report and an annotation provided at item 18 of Table F.1.
+All the tests specified below shall be performed at ambient temperature, and test results reported in the Test Parameter 20 of the Table F.1.
+A check for valid BCH codes shall be performed throughout these tests, and any examples where the encoded BCH was not correct shall be specifically identified in the test report and an annotation provided at the Test Parameter 20 of Table F.1.